-- a) Whether all the parties or a group of the parties, control the arrangement, considering definition of joint control, as described in note 3.11.2; and - b) Whether decisions about the relevant activities require the unanimous consent of all the parties, or of a group of the parties.
+- a) Whether all the parties or a group of the parties, control the arrangement, considering definition of joint control, as described in Note 3.11.2; and - b) Whether decisions about the relevant activities require the unanimous consent of all the parties, or of a group of the parties.

-As mentioned in Note 10, on January 25, 2013, Coca-Cola FEMSA finalized the acquisition of 51% of Coca-Cola Bottlers Philippines (CCBPI).
-Coca-Cola FEMSA currently jointly controls CCBPI with TCCC.
-This is based on the following factors: (i) during the first three years some relevant activities require joint approval between Coca-Cola FEMSA and TCCC; and (ii) potential voting rights to acquire the remaining 49% of CCBPI are not probable to be executed in the foreseeable future due to the fact that the call option is "out of the money" as of December 31, 2013.
+As mentioned in Note 10, on January 25, 2013, Coca-Cola FEMSA closed the acquisition of 51% of Coca-Cola FEMSA Philippines, Inc. (CCFPI) (formerly Coca-Cola Bottlers Philippines, Inc.).
+Coca-Cola FEMSA jointly controls CCFPI with TCCC.
+This is based on the following factors: (i) during the initial four-year period, some relevant activities require joint approval between Coca-Cola FEMSA and TCCC; and (ii) potential voting rights to acquire the remaining 49% of CCFPI are not likely to be exercised in the foreseeable future due to the fact that the call option is "out of the money" as of December 31, 2014 and 2013.